$0 When Your Disabled Child Leaves School: South Africa Transition Checklist

 3. B-BBEE Disability Employment Points

 Broad-Based Black Economic Empowerment (B-BBEE) compliance is commercially critical for companies that supply to large corporates, parastatals, or government.
-Disability employment is scored specifically under the Skills Development element of the B-BBEE scorecard.
+Disability-related employment is addressed through the Employment Equity and Skills Development elements of the B-BBEE scorecard framework.

-Under the amended Codes of Good Practice, employing disabled persons — particularly Black disabled persons — in skills development programmes generates points that contribute to an employer's overall B-BBEE level.
-Companies with large B-BBEE compliance obligations (which describes a substantial portion of the formal private sector) are actively motivated to recruit disabled candidates, particularly through SETA learnerships, because each disabled learner enrolled in an accredited programme contributes directly to their scorecard.
+The Broad-Based Black Economic Empowerment Amendment Act 46 of 2013 and the amended Codes of Good Practice provide the framework.
+Disability employment can be reflected through the Employment Equity and Skills Development treatment in the cited B-BBEE scorecard framework.
+Companies with large B-BBEE compliance obligations (which describes a substantial portion of the formal private sector) are actively motivated to recruit disabled candidates, particularly through SETA learnerships, because each disabled learner enrolled in an accredited programme can contribute to their scorecard subject to the applicable rules.

-This creates what organizations like South African Employers for Disability (SAE4D) call a triple incentive: tax savings from Section 12H, a PAYE reduction from ETI, and a B-BBEE scoring benefit — simultaneously, from a single disabled hire on a registered learnership.
+This can create what organizations like South African Employers for Disability (SAE4D) call a triple incentive: a conditional Section 12H allowance, a PAYE reduction from ETI, and a B-BBEE scoring benefit — from a single disabled hire on a registered learnership when the relevant conditions are met.

 The Employment Equity Connection

 The Employment Equity Act requires employers with 50 or more employees to report on their workforce demographics and submit Employment Equity Plans.
 DHET and the Department of Employment and Labour track disability representation specifically.
-Designated employers are under regulatory pressure to demonstrate progress toward disability employment targets — currently set at 2% of the workforce, a target that few companies actually meet.
+Designated employers are under regulatory pressure to demonstrate progress toward applicable disability employment targets, and many companies fall short of those targets.

 This compliance deficit means that many HR departments are actively seeking disabled candidates precisely because their disability equity representation falls short.
 For families, this is a lever.
 If you are approaching a company with a large workforce and a compliance obligation, the Employment Equity argument is as relevant as the tax argument.